-Whatever your choice is when choosing a portable deck to travel with, keep in mind that these components will take up storage space in your RV as well as time to set them up when you decide to use them.
+Whatever your choice is when choosing a portable deck to travel with, keep in mind that these components will take up storage space in your camper as well as time to set them up when you decide to use them.
 Are those factors something you’re willing to deal with during your travels?
 If they’re not, then buy yourself a small piece of indoor/outdoor carpet and use it instead.
 On the other hand, if you intend to stay at a location for an extended stay, then a nice wooden deck would work better for you.
 It’s really all about what you prefer to do, as is all traveling the country in your RV.

-As always, thanks so much for following along with my articles and I’m happy that I can share my thoughts with you.
+As always, thanks so much for following along with my DIY articles and I’m happy that I can share my thoughts with you.
 Once again, my friends, I wish you safe travels and I hope to see you out on the road someday.